 Wind Ensemble.
 Each semester the ensemble presents a concert of works drawn from standard literature, symphonic works, movie music, marches, etc. Open to all interested brass, wind, and percussion players without audition.
 THOMAS

-MU222s Maine's Musical Soundscapes: Ethnography of Maine What are the musical cultures outside of Colby and what are the communities making this music?
-We will engage this question through direct interaction and observation of Maine's ethnic and racial communities.
-Students will learn ethnographic field methods and take field trips to conduct interviews at sites that make up the rich tapestry of Maine's soundscape, including Waterville establishments and Penobscot, Lebanese, Somali, Russian, and French-Canadian communities (the group under study will rotate on a yearly basis).
-Students will present their findings in the form of a documentary film.Four credit hours.A.
-Zelensky
+[MU222] Maine's Musical Soundscapes: Ethnography of Maine What are the musical cultures outside of Colby and what are the communities making this music?
+We will engage this question through direct interaction, observation, and engagement with members of Maine's various musical communities.
+Students will learn ethnographic field methods and conduct interviews at sites that make up the rich tapestry of Maine's soundscape, focusing on the Penobscot, Lebanese, Somali, Russian, or Franco-American communities, depending on the year.
+We will consider issues of representation and of conducting fieldwork, culminating in a short documentary film based on the material gathered.Four credit hours.A.

-MU234s From Rockabilly Kings to Lady Gaga: A History of Rock 'n' Roll A survey of rock music, from its roots in country and blues to the postmodern eclecticism of Lady Gaga.
+MU234s From Rockabilly to Grunge: A History of Rock 'n' Roll A survey of rock music, from its roots in country and blues to the alternative rock scene of the 1990s.
 Rock music will be considered in relation to race, sex, gender, drugs, technology, marketing, and politics to better understand its powerful position in constructing, challenging, and reinforcing various positions of identity.
 Students will learn to discuss the musical characteristics of a work, identify its genre and era of composition, and contextualize it within a broader framework of American culture and politics.Four credit hours.A.
 Zelensky

-MU241f Music History I: Middle Ages to the Early Baroque Period An exploration of Western art music from c.
+[MU241] Topics in Early Music History An exploration of Western art music from c.
 800 to c.
 1700, including principal genres from the Middle Ages (chant, organum, motet, chanson), Renaissance (mass, motet, madrigal), and the 17th century (opera, instrumental music).
 Focuses on compositional concepts and processes, historical music theories, institutional patronage, and the connections between music and such areas as theology, philosophy, and the visual arts.
 Students develop analytical and writing skills through listening, writing, and analysis.Prerequisite:Music 111 and 181.Four credit hours.
-Saunders

-MU242s Music History II: High Baroque to the Dawn of Romanticism Focuses on music of the High Baroque, Classical, and early Romantic periods, including works of Bach, Handel, Haydn, Mozart, Beethoven, Schubert, Chopin, and Schumann.
+MU242f Topics in Baroque and Classical Music Focuses on music of the High Baroque, Classical, and early Romantic periods, including works of Bach, Handel, Haydn, Mozart, Beethoven, Schubert, Chopin, and Schumann.
 Students develop critical, analytical, and listening tools for dealing with these repertoires and hone their bibliographic, oral, and written skills.
 Theoretical issues include the relationship between musical structure and cultural context, music's relationship to literature and the visual arts, tonality, music and drama, and aesthetics.Prerequisite:Music 111 and 181.Four credit hours.
-Saunders
+Altizer

-MU261s Topics in Theater Performance: The Musical as Dramatic LiteratureListed as Theater and Dance 261.Four credit hours.A.
-Oldham
+[MU261] Topics in Theater Performance: The Musical as Dramatic LiteratureListed as Theater and Dance 261.Four credit hours.A.

-MU262s Music in Life, Music as Culture: Introduction to EthnomusicologyProvides students with a theoretical and methodological introduction to ethnomusicology, a discipline that is rooted in exploring music not merely as an aesthetic object, but as a cultural force that reflects and shapes our everyday lives.
-Topics include music and medicine, migration, war, ethnicity, sexuality, and spirituality.
+MU262f Music in Life, Music as Culture: Introduction to EthnomusicologyProvides students with a theoretical and methodological introduction to ethnomusicology, a discipline that is rooted in exploring music not merely as an aesthetic object, but as a cultural force that reflects and shapes our everyday lives.
+Topics include music and medicine, migration, war, ethnicity, and spirituality, among others.
 Topics will be explored through a close reading of seminal texts and an examination of relevant theory.
-Students will also learn the fundamentals of conducting ethnographic fieldwork through attending a religious ceremony, attending a concert, and scrutinizing the soundscapes of Colby's campus.Four credit hours.A, I. Zelensky
+Students will also learn the fundamentals of conducting ethnographic fieldwork through attending a religious ceremony and a concert, and creating a podcast based on the soundscapes of Colby's campus.Four credit hours.A, I. Zelensky

 MU275s Cultured Tough Guys: Samurai Devotion, Music, Poetry, and Art Generally known as the warrior class of medieval and early modern Japan, the samurai have a long history in the Western imagination.
 Famous Japanese warrior movies of the 1950s and 60s, more modern images of crafty ninjas, and characterizations in Western media most often present the samurai men and women as one-dimensional automatons ready to fight and die at a moment's notice for their superior's cause.
 Experiential learning activities (including Zen chanting and meditation), historical readings, music performances, recordings, and films present a more refined view of the samurai that highlights their elegant contributions to every aspect of the visual, literary, and musical arts of Japan.Four credit hours.A, I. Nuss

-MU341f Music History III: Music of the 19th and 20th Centuries An overview of 19th- and 20th-century music with a focus on the evolution of musical styles and the manner in which they have been impacted by concurrent artistic, cultural, and political events.
+MU341s Topics in Music since 1850 An overview of 19th- and 20th-century music with a focus on the evolution of musical styles and the manner in which they have been impacted by concurrent artistic, cultural, and political events.
 Students will acquire a fundamental knowledge of those composers considered to have had a significant impact on music from the late 19th century to the present and their position within the larger sociocultural milieu.Prerequisite:Music 111 and 182.Four credit hours.
-Hallstrom
+Altizer

-MU483f Honors Research I Substantial original research or completion of a major creative project under faculty supervision, culminating in a written paper and/or a public presentation.Prerequisite:3.25 overall grade point average, 3.5 major average at the end of the junior year, and permission of the department.Three credit hours.
-Faculty
+[MU483] Honors Research I Substantial original research or completion of a major creative project under faculty supervision, culminating in a written paper and/or a public presentation.Prerequisite:3.25 overall grade point average, 3.5 major average at the end of the junior year, and permission of the department.Three credit hours.

 MU491f, 492s Independent Study Individual topics in areas where the student has demonstrated the interest and competence necessary for independent work.
 Primarily for senior music majors.Prerequisite:Permission of the department.One to four credit hours.
 Faculty